pranavk1511/pranavk1511/README.md

 - [ ] 🌱 Currently working on MERN Stack
 - [ ] 🤑 Exploring Cryptocurrency , Metaverse and DAO's
-- [ ] 🥅 2020 Goals: Contribute more to Open Source projects , Learn New Things
+- [ ] 🥅 2022 Goals: Contribute more to Open Source projects
 - [ ] ⚡ I love to play video games